BDA-KTS/academic_mobility_propensity_score/readme.md

 # Applying Propensity Score Matching in R

 ## Description
 [Propensity score matching](https://en.wikipedia.org/wiki/Propensity_score_matching) is a method employed across diverse fields of research to assess the causal impact of treatments, interventions, or exposures in observational studies.
-By equating covariates between treatment and control groups, it mitigates bias and confounding, thereby enabling the estimation of causal effects.
+Equating covariates between treatment and control groups mitigates bias and confounding, thereby enabling the estimation of causal effects.
-In essence, propensity score matching constructs control and treatment groups that are highly comparable in terms of their individual characteristics.
+In essence, propensity score matching constructs control and treatment groups that are highly comparable in terms of their characteristics.
 This process mitigates the influence of potential confounders, thus facilitating more accurate causal inferences.

 ## Use Cases
 - **Education Policy Evaluation**: [Assessing the impact of educational interventions on student outcomes](https://telearn.hal.science/hal-00190019/document)